ghassan17/Project-Disaster-Response-Pipeline/README.md

 A jupyter notebook `ML Pipeline Preparation` was used to do EDA to prepare the train_classifier.py python script.

 3. **Flask Web App**
-The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
-The web app will also display visualizations of the data.
+The web app, run.py, displays visualisations that describe the training data.
+Type text into the app, and this will return classification results for all 36 categories related to the input message.

 ## **Files**